fetep/pencil/README-rewrite.md

 * add ability to have an "all-time" view in live views

-* dynamically generate entries in the live window when a from= is not supported
+* [DONE] dynamically generate ephemeral entry in the live window when a from= is not in config

+  This info could be stored in a session cookie, but a 'clear this view' button would need to be added to the ui to remove old entries.

 * [DONE] make arbitrary default one hour between calendar views